Skip to content

 Bitcoin is the dominant cryptocurrency and as a result, where Bitcoin goes, the market follows.
 The dominance of a coin is determined by its market capitalization as a percentage of the whole cryptocurrency market.
 A rise in Bitcoin dominance can be an indication of fear and a decrease in Bitcoin dominance (buying more altcoins) can be a reflection of a more speculative and optimistic outlook on the market.

 Google Trends data is pulled for popular Bitcoin-related search queries.
-The results of these queries are used to determine the trends variable in the calculation.
+The results of these queries are used to determine the trend variable in the calculation.

-How was the Crypto Fear & Greed Index Derived?
+How is the Crypto Fear & Greed Index Determined?

 The Crypto Fear & Greed Index is loosely based on CNN Business's website which has its own Fear & Greed Index, pertaining specifically to the stock market.

-The Fear and Greed Index was originally developed by CNN Business to measure the two primary emotions which drive and influence investors - Fear and Greed.
+The Fear and Greed Index was originally developed by CNN Business to measure the two primary emotions that drive and influence investors - Fear and Greed.

 You may also be interested in: